Mechanism of Action

 Key Benefits

-Thyroid hormones converted to their active form: selenium contributes to normal thyroid function.
+Thyroid hormones converted to their active form: selenium contributes to the normal thyroid function.
 The enzymes handling this conversion are selenoproteins, placing the trace element at the heart of basal metabolic regulation.

 Dosage & Forms